ERGA-consortium/pipelines/annotation/snakemake/README.md

-Protein-coding gene annotation workflow.
-Adapted from the work of Sagane Joye:
+Protein-coding gene annotation workflow. designed, developed, and tested by Sagane Joye (ERGA-CH, UNIL)

 https://github.com/sdind/genome_annotation_workflow

 ## Prerequisites

 The following programs are required to run the workflow and the listed version were tested.
-It should be noted that older versions of snakemake are not compatible with newer versions of singularity as is noted here: [https://github.com/nextflow-io/nextflow/issues/1659](https://github.com/nextflow-io/nextflow/issues/1659).
+It should be noted that older versions of snakemake are not compatible with newer versions of singularity as is noted here: [https://github.com/snakemake/snakemake/issues/2319](https://github.com/snakemake/snakemake/issues/2319).

 `conda v 23.7.3`
 `singularity v 3.7.3`